 N. Ramalakshmi, S.R.
-Chitra*, P. Manimegalai and S. Arunkumar Pages 1 - 13 ( 13 )
+Chitra*, P. Manimegalai and S. Arunkumar Pages 201 - 213 ( 13 )

-Methods: In this present study we designed 36 novel coumarin derivatives, also we predicted pharmacokinetic and toxicity parameters.
-Docking studies were also carriedand all the compounds were evaluated for antibacterial activity againstresistant quinolone E. coli strain ATCC 25922.
-It was interesting to note thatthe introduction of electron withdrawing group on the aromatic ringresulted in compounds with increased antibacterial activity which is observed in compound 6 (with 4-nitro substitution), compound 23 (chloro) and compound 30 (chloro, nitro).
+Methods: In this present study, we designed 36 novel coumarin derivatives, also we predicted pharmacokinetic and toxicity parameters.
+Docking studies were also carried out and all the compounds were evaluated for antibacterial activity against resistant quinolone E. coli strain ATCC 25922.
+It was interesting to note that the introduction of electron-withdrawing group on the aromatic ring resulted in compounds with an increased antibacterial activity, which is observed in compound 6 (with 4-nitro substitution), compound 23 (chloro) and compound 30 (chloro, nitro).

-Results: From the MIC results, was observed that compounds 6, 23 and 30 showed higher activity with 0.5μg/ml, 0.
-12 μg/ml, 0.5 µg/mlrespectively.
+Results: From the MIC results, it was observed that compounds 6, 23 and 30 showed higher activity with 0.5μg/ml, 0.
+12 μg/ml, 0.5 μg/ml respectively.
 Docking studies were performed with the active site of DNA gyrase (PDB ID: 4CKK).
-The maximum binding energy was found to be -10.7Kcal/mol.
-Conclusion: From the study it was found that 3 compounds were potentially active against quinolone resistant E. coli strains.
-This study can be further extended for in vivo evaluation.
+The maximum binding energy was found to be -10.7 Kcal/mol.

 Conclusion: From the study, it was found that 3 compounds were potentially active against quinolone- resistant E. coli strains.
 This study can further be extended for in vivo evaluation.

 E. coli strains, coumarin derivatives, evaluation of novel 4-hydroxy, MIC results, DNA gyrase, toxicity parameters.